Moolan & Ellie

 Unfortunately, autumn flooding in WI hit Magnolia’s farm hard.
 A change in farm finances made it impossible for them to continue to support Mags given that she was never going to be a “working” cow.
 That left Mags facing slaughter.
 Having been close to her since birth due to her special needs, the farmers were desperate for another solution.
 So they reached out to Farmaste for help.
 With us looking for a companion for Timothy – the timing was perfect!

 Timothy and his mother Luna were rescued by SoulSpace Farm Sanctuary from a cattle farm in Wisconsin.
 Both mom and baby had been severely neglected and medical problems had been left to fester.
 SoulSpace negotiated their release and got them the best possible emergency medical care.
 Ultimately, they made the difficult but compassionate decision to euthanize Luna due to advanced cancer that was causing her pain.
 Happily, they learned that Timothy the calf still had a fighting chance at life.
-SoulSpace isn’t currently configured to accept bovine residents, so they reached out to us for help.
-We were so happy to be able to offer this sweet little guy a home at Farmaste!
+SoulSpace isn’t configured to accept bovine residents, so they reached out to us for help.
+We were so happy to be able to offer this sweet little guy home at Farmaste!

 Please consider sponsoring one of our animals to cover the costs of their ongoing care.
 Thank you